Pledges Returned to the Poor

 Israel must not let lending practices humiliate or endanger the poor, but must return life-sustaining pledges in mercy before the Lord.

-11 You shall stand outside, and the man to whom you lend shall bring the pledge outside to you.
+11 You are to stand outside while the man to whom you are lending brings the security out to you.

-12 If he is a poor man, you shall not sleep with his pledge.
+12 If he is a poor man, you must not go to sleep with the security in your possession;

 Israel must not let lending practices humiliate or endanger the poor, but must return life-sustaining pledges in mercy before the LORD.